Clement-W/Activation-Maps-Visualiser-PT/README.md

 ### Use ActivationMapExtractor.py

-There is two main way to use this python script :
+There is two main ways to use this python script :

 * Call the function **show_activation_maps(model, layer_name, image)**.
-This function show the activation maps for a specific layer in the model.
+This function shows the activation maps for a specific layer in the model.
 * Call the function **save_all_activation_maps(model, image,path_to_directory)**.
-This function save the activation maps of every layers of the model in the specified directory.
+This function saves the activation maps of every layers of the model in the specified directory.

 Check the next section to see an example.